waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Clear Bell: In Key Items.
 Required for Tin Tower.

 # Route 38 Lane Analysis
 - Top Lane: Rows 0-6.
 Divided into pockets by vertical walls.
-Eastern Pocket (X=16-39) contains Lass Dana and Sailor Harry; reachable via Row 7 gaps at X=16-32.
-Middle Pocket (X=8-9) is isolated grass.
+Eastern Pocket (X=16-39) contains Lass Dana and Sailor Harry; reachable via Row 7 gaps at X=30-32 and X=34-35.
+Middle Pocket (X=4-5) reachable via Row 7 gaps at X=4-5.
 Western Pocket (X=0-2) is isolated; connects to Route 39 strip.
 - Middle Lane: Rows 8-10.
 Main path.
 Contains Beauty Olivia and Beauty Valerie.
 - Bottom Lane: Rows 12-14.
 Contains "Ledge Pocket" and "Valley Trap".
 - Vertical Walls: Solid walls at X=3, X=6, X=10, X=15 on Route 38, and X=16 on Route 39, enforce lane separation.
+- Fence Gaps (Row 7): X=4, 5, 30, 31, 32, 34, 35.
+Allows passage between Top and Middle lanes.

 # Reflection (Turn 20300)
 - Lane Trap: Route 38 is divided into Top, Middle, and Bottom lanes.
 Suicune is in the Top Lane.
 Middle lane is a dead end for the hunt.